kvutien/Doc-Machu_Picchu_White_Paper_2024/README.md

-# Project-Machu Picchu White Paper 2024
+# Doc-Machu Picchu White Paper 2024
 *(version OCTOBER 2024)*

 ##	What is Machu Picchu?